mtasic85/dockyard/README.md

 dockyard
 ========

-Dockyard delivers a massively scalable cloud platform based on [Docker](https://docker.io).
+Dockyard delivers a massively scalable cloud computing platform based on [Docker](https://docker.io).
 It comes with complete web interface for both administrating and regularly using platform.
+It supports multiple hosts and cross-datacenter management.

 Setup Development Environment
 =============================